Create sales reports with the sales analytics tool

 - Created: the total amount from the deals created during the pipeline change period.

 - Pushed: the total amount from deals that were moved from the close date period selected to another close date period.
+A deal will also appear in this category if its Close date is within the report's date range and hasn't been moved to a closed stage by the end of it.

 - Pulled: the total amount from deals that moved from another close date period to the close date period selected.